Investing in Artificial Intelligence Stocks and Companies

 Before we tuck in here, please make sure you read the section in this guide called “Not Everything is Artificial Intelligence.”
 Just because a company uses a few chatbots, it doesn’t mean they’re “an AI company.”
 The best question to ask a company that claims they’re “doing AI” is what proprietary datasets do they have to train their algorithms that nobody else has?
 We always pose this question to startups we meet with.
 When it comes to assessing stocks, it’s equally as tough.
 That’s why we wrote this guide.

 Also be wary of anyone who tries to peddle you some method of using machine learning for stock trading strategies.
 As we said before, hedge funds have been all over this for decades.
 Anyone who claims to be selling a tool to retail investors that uses artificial intelligence to generate alpha is full of it.
+Thinking you can day trade your way into wealth using any strategy being peddled – AI or not – is a recipe for disaster.
+It’s something we cover in our Complete Guide to Buying Stocks for Beginners.

 As recent as 2016, retail investors couldn’t invest in artificial intelligence stocks because there weren’t any except for perhaps Nvidia.
 Fast forward to today and every talking head out there has a different opinion about what constitutes an AI stock.
 (There is no industry classification for artificial intelligence.)
 We spent the last six years separating the wheat from the chaff.
 The FAANG tech stocks are not AI stocks, and no penny stock on the face of this earth will ever make you financially independent.